These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 While you shouldn’t lift heavy weights until you have mastered proper bench press form, it’s a relatively straightforward exercise to learn.

-With practice, it won’t be long until you can increase the amount of weight you are using.
+It won’t be long before you can increase the weight you use with practice.

 #5.
 Pushup Alternative